 - Real Property, Trust, and Estate Law Section

-- Title Insurance and Surveys Committee, vice chair
+- Title Insurance and Surveys Committee, chair

 - Purchase and Sale Committee, past vice chair